TylerPollard410/TylerPollard410.github.io/_pages/about.md

 ## **Professional Background**
 Originally from **Baltimore, MD**, I earned my **B.S. in Mechanical Engineering from Clemson University**, where I developed a strong analytical mindset before transitioning into statistics.
-I began my career at the **U.S. Army Evaluation Center (AEC)** as a statistician, where I **led over 25 teams** across **survivability, vulnerability, effectiveness, and reliability assessments**.
-My work involved developing experimental designs, advanced statistical models, and [R Shiny](https://shiny.posit.co/) dashboards to evaluate critical defense systems.
+I began my career at the **U.S. Army Evaluation Center (AEC)** as a statistician, where I **led 25+ teams** across **survivability, vulnerability, effectiveness, and reliability assessments**.
+My work included designing experiments, developing advanced statistical models, and building [R Shiny](https://shiny.posit.co/) dashboards to evaluate critical military defense systems.

 For my contributions, I was honored with:
 ✔ **[The Department of the Army Civilian Service Commendation Medal](https://en.wikipedia.org/wiki/Department_of_the_Army_Civilian_Service_Commendation_Medal#:~:text=The%20Department%20of%20the%20Army,the%20military%20Army%20Commendation%20Medal)**
 ✔ **AEC Employee of the Quarter Award**

-While at AEC, I pursued a **Master of Statistics at North Carolina State University**, deepening my expertise in **multilevel modeling, Bayesian inference, time series forecasting, and data science**.
+While at AEC, I pursued my **Master of Statistics at North Carolina State University**, where I developed as a statistician with a strong foundation in statistical theory and methodology, focusing on **Bayesian inference, multilevel modeling, time series forecasting, and data science**.
+My graduate studies provided a solid theoretical framework that I’ve since expanded through hands-on experience—integrating advanced statistical techniques into real-world applications.
-Many of my most in-depth projects started as academic work, but I’ve significantly expanded them, refining methodologies and applying advanced techniques beyond their initial scope.

 ## **Current Role**
-Now based in **Florida**, I work as an **Operations Research Analyst at U.S. Special Operations Command (USSOCOM)**, where I apply **Bayesian modeling, predictive analytics, and data science methodologies** to support decision-making in high-stakes environments.
+Now living in **Florida**, I work as an **Operations Research Analyst (ORSA) at U.S. Special Operations Command (USSOCOM)**, where I apply **Bayesian modeling, predictive analytics, and data science methodologies** to support decision-making in high-stakes environments.
 My work involves **developing statistical models, optimizing operational strategies, and providing data-driven insights** to enhance mission effectiveness.

-I continue broadening my expertise through independent projects.
-Recently, I’ve been exploring **NFL analytics**, developing predictive models and conducting exploratory analysis to better understand the game.
-While this work is still evolving, it reflects my ongoing efforts to apply data science in innovative ways.
+Beyond my professional work, I continuously seek opportunities to expand my expertise through independent research and projects.
+While I’ve begun deeply exploring **NFL analytics**, most of the work showcased on my [Projects](/projects/) page originated as graduate research that I’ve significantly enhanced—incorporating advanced methodologies and refining insights well beyond their original scope.
+These projects reflect my ongoing commitment to leveraging data science in innovative and meaningful ways.

 [View Projects](/projects/){: .btn .btn--info}

 ## **Beyond the Numbers**
+When I’m not working with data, you’ll probably find me **in the gym, on the pickleball courts, on the golf course, or lying by the beach**.
+I love anything that involves optimizing performance—whether it’s refining a model, dialing in my swing, or testing out the latest nutrition trends.

-Outside of work, I apply the same **analytical mindset** to my personal interests.
-Whether I’m **golfing, strength training, or experimenting with healthy food recipes**, I enjoy optimizing performance—both in data and in life.
-I’m also an avid **Baltimore Ravens, Baltimore Orioles, and Clemson Tigers fan**, always looking for ways to merge **sports and analytics** in creative ways.
+I’m also a huge **Baltimore Ravens, Orioles, and Clemson Tigers fan**, and I’m always looking for ways to blend **sports and analytics** (even if it’s just to justify why my team should’ve gone for it on 4th down).

 ## **Let’s Connect**
 I’m always open to discussing **data-driven challenges, Bayesian modeling, and collaborative opportunities**.